CU-SRL/SRL_cFS/apps/max7502_v2/README.md

-# Core Flight System : Framework : App : Sample
+# Core Flight System : Framework : App : Max7502_v2

-This repository contains a sample application (sample_app), which is a framework component of the Core Flight System.
+This repository contains a max7502_v2 application (max7502_v2), which is a framework component of the Core Flight System.

-This sample application is a non-flight example application implementation for the cFS Bundle.
-It is intended to be located in the `apps/sample_app` subdirectory of a cFS Mission Tree.
-The Core Flight System is bundled at https://github.com/nasa/cFS (which includes sample_app as a submodule), which includes build and execution instructions.
+This max7502_v2 application is a non-flight example application implementation for the cFS Bundle.
+It is intended to be located in the `apps/max7502_v2` subdirectory of a cFS Mission Tree.
+The Core Flight System is bundled at https://github.com/nasa/cFS (which includes max7502_v2 as a submodule), which includes build and execution instructions.

-sample_app is an example for how to build and link an application in cFS.
+max7502_v2 is an example for how to build and link an application in cFS.

 ## Version Notes